This document outlines the best-practices as well as the limitations you have to be aware when importing a Figma document into PRESENTA Template.

 Image boxes can be masked by one single shape in order to keep its dynamic nature

 PRESENTA importer will recognise and convert it in a proper QRCode block, preserving position and dimension within the Frame.
-It is possible to use more than one QRCode by giving a variation of the name, such as $QRCODE other.
+The key